C. Aswini Dutt: Film career

 Dutt started his film career as an executive producer for the black-and-white film O Seetha Katha (1974) directed by K. Viswanath.
 He wanted to produce a film with his favourite actor N. T. Rama Rao and approached him.
 Named by Rama Rao after the garland which is in Lord Krishna’s neck, Vyjayanthi Movies commenced production, under the proprietorship of Aswini Dutt.
 The logo of the production house contains the image of Rama Rao as Lord Sri Krishna, with a Sankha in his hand and Earth behind him.
 The first film produced under Vyjayanthi Movies banner was Eduruleni Manishi (1975) starring Rama Rao and Vanisri.

 The production house went on to make films with the biggest stars of Telugu cinema: N. T. Rama Rao, Akkineni Nageswara Rao, Krishna, Sobhan Babu, Krishnam Raju, Chiranjeevi, Balakrishna, Nagarjuna, Venkatesh, Pawan Kalyan, Mahesh Babu, Ram Charan, Jr. NTR, Prabhas.
 They also worked with Amitabh Bachchan, Rajinikanth, Kamal Haasan, and Dulquer Salman.
 Many of the films produced by Vyjayanthi Movies were directed by K. Bapayya and K. Raghavendra Rao.

 Vyjayanthi Movies also has subsidiary banners — Three Angels Studio, Swapna Cinema run by Aswini Dutt's daughters Swapna Dutt and Priyanka Dutt.
 Of late, his daughters take care of the production part of the films produced by their production house, while the music is handled Aswini Dutt.

 Vyjayanthi Movies had a successful run until it hit a rough patch with Sakthi in 2011.
 After this, Aswini Dutt took a seven-year hiatus.
 He produced Mahanati in 2018 which became one of the highest-grossing films of the year.

-Dutt mentions Jagadeka Veerudu Athiloka Sundari (1990) as his most favourite among all the films that he produced.
+Dutt mentions Jagadeka Veerudu Athiloka Sundari (1990) as his favourite among all the films that he produced.

 Shelved projects

 After the success of Jagadeka Veerudu Athiloka Sundari, Aswini Dutt sought to produce a fantasy film with a focus on CGI.
 He initiated a project titled Bhooloka Veerudu, directed by Singeetam Srinivasa Rao, with Chiranjeevi in the lead role.
 However, after completing two schedules, the team realized that the film lacked a proper storyline, leading to its eventual shelving.

 In another instance, Ram Gopal Varma pitched a story to Aswini Dutt, which he and Chiranjeevi both found appealing.
 At the time, Varma was working on Daud, and with the possibility of delays due to Sanjay Dutt's legal issues, Varma decided to present the story to Dutt and Chiranjeevi.
 Aswini Dutt then began the project under Varma's direction.
-However, after Sanjay Dutt was released, the production of Daud resumed, and Dutt realized that the storylines of both films were strikingly similar.
+However, after Sanjay Dutt was released, the production of Daud resumed, and Dutt realized that the storylines of both films were similar.
 Uncomfortable with the overlap, he chose to stall the project.